Free Consultation

 What is the difference between CPI and PCE?

 Both measure inflation but differ in methodology and weighting.
-The PCE index (Personal Consumption Expenditures) is broader and accounts for substitution effects.
-The Federal Reserve prefers PCE as its monetary policy benchmark, while CPI has greater immediate relevance for consumers and markets.
+The PCE index (Personal Consumption Expenditures) is broader and accounts for substitution effects -- when beef gets more expensive, the PCE assumes consumers switch to chicken.
+The Federal Reserve prefers PCE as its monetary policy benchmark, while CPI has greater immediate relevance for consumers and markets because it is released first.

 Why does CPI move markets so strongly?